 Yes.
 When we represent a seller and/or buyer, we can definitely assist with negotiating lease terms so that the cost of a legal review is minimized.
 See: Checklist for Commercial Leases and Glossary of Commercial Leasing Terms.

 Are business brokerage commissions set by law in California?
 It seems that every firm is charging 10% to sell a business.

 Commissions are not set by law.
 Every business brokerage firm establishes what it will charge to market and sell a given business.
 Commissions and levels of service vary from firm to firm.
-Pacific Business Advisors generally charger from 8% to 10% depending upon several factors including the size of the business.
+Pacific Business Advisors generally charge from 8% to 10% depending upon several factors including the size of the business.

 Does your firm ever joint venture the purchase of a business with others?